epolonsky/ChIP-Seq_Project/README.md

 You should not need to make any edits to the SampleDownloadV2.py code itself, except for adding the reference genome if you plan to work with something other than Plasmodium falciparum

-For quick testing of the pipeline, we recommend using "SRR34020775" in "YourSamplesHere.yaml", as it is a very small sample file capable of running in ~2 minutes.
+For quick testing of the pipeline, we recommend using "SRR34020775" which is already listed in "YourSamplesHere.yaml", as it is a very small sample file capable of running in ~2 minutes.

 To install the yaml functionality, use the following command:
 ```bash